learn-academy-2023-bravo/treasure-hunt-SunkissedQueen/README.md

 - As a user, when I click on one of the question marks an alert appears with the index position of that question mark in the array.
 branch: index

+show with table
+console.table(board)

+The StrictMode component is used to identify bugs during development. on index.js so console will print twice.

 each values lives at an index on the array, if we share that to the Square, it can then send the index back when the square is clicked. --> onClick attribute on each square --> need a function to give alert() to show id.
 - input: index of the selected box (number)
 - output/return: alert message showing index (number)